ameer-ali-jamali/Class-Work-Practice-19-Switch-in-javascript/README.md

-# Class-Work-Practice-19-Switch-in-javascript
-this is switch its work same like if.else in javascript. i created calculator using witch program . in javascript.
+Today i learnde switch in javascript and its work same like if.else in javascript. i created calculator using this program .